x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

     id-alg-sphincs-plus-256 OBJECT IDENTIFIER ::= {
        TBD }

-The SPHINCS+ signature is defined as follows:
+The SLH-DSA signature is defined as follows:

     SPHINCS-Plus-Signature ::= OCTET STRING

-See [NIST-FIPS-205] for more information on the contents and format of a SPHINCS+ signature.
+See [NIST-FIPS-205] for more information on the contents and format of a SLH-DSA signature.

+# Key Generation

+The key generation for XMSS and XMSS^MT MUST be performed according to 7.2 of [NIST-SP-800-208]

 # ASN.1 Module